highmobility/hmkit-android/README.md

-### What is this repository for?

-* This is the Android SDK with Bluetooth Explorer sample app.
+This is the Android HMKit with Bluetooth Explorer sample app.

-### How do I get set up?
+### Setup

 * git submodule update --init --recursive
 * import the Gradle project.